Sarsfield Barracks

 Sarsfield Barracks (Dún an tSáirséalaigh) is an Irish Army Barracks in Limerick city.
 It houses both Permanent and Reserve Defence Forces of the Irish Defence Forces.

 History

 The barracks, originally called New Barracks, were built on land leased from a Mr J.T.
 Monsell and were completed in 1795.
 The barracks were handed over to the Irish Army following Irish Independence and renamed Sarsfield Barracks after Patrick Sarsfield, a Jacobite, in 1926.
-The barracks remain in use and are currently the headquarters of 12th Infantry battalion.
+The barracks remain in use and, as of 2025, are the headquarters of 12th Infantry battalion.